openairplay/airplay2-receiver/README.md

 Very quick python implementation of AP2 pairing and play using **minimal multi-room** features.

-To run _rareport-proto_ please use Python 3 and do the following:
+To run the receiver please use Python 3 and do the following:

 * open the _event_ server;